Choose the Right Journey Orchestration Platform in 2026, or Risk Fragmented CX

 Begin with the result that would prove the investment worked.
 Maybe it’s fewer service calls.
 Maybe it’s a measurable lift in online sales.
 It could be lower churn or faster resolution in the contact center.
 Some digital teams want AI to pick the next best action in real time; others are focused on agent productivity.

 Pick metrics now.
-If the focus is service cost, track first-contact resolution and handle time.
+If the focus is on service cost, track first-contact resolution and handle time.
 If it’s sales, look at conversion lift or customer lifetime value.
 These numbers become the backbone of every later step, from capability scoring to pilot testing.

 Real examples help: Adobe worked with Signify to speed content delivery and saw a 55 percent jump in net merchandized value.
 Radarr redesigned re-engagement journeys and converted 89 percent of returning shoppers.